plushmonkey/monkeybot/README.md

 - Default keybindings.

 ##Running
-- Rename one of the conf files to bot.conf
+- Change the Include variable in bot.conf to point to the file with the config settings
+- Change the Level variable in the config file
 - Make sure Multi-Fire Starts On is checked in View -> Options -> Other if you want multi-fire.
 - Sometimes the keys will stick after closing the bot.
 Just press left, right, up, down, and control to fix it.
 - Put (public) in the zone folder if you want to use a turret with the bot.